KodeKreatif/surelia-docs/INSTALL-MAILBOX.md

 su -l -s /bin/bash sureliabox
 ```

 Then create the .qmail mailbox configuration.
-Do this in the home directory of the `sureliabox`:
+Do this in the home directory of the `sureliabox` and as `sureliabox`.
+Doing this as other users will make the emails undeliverable to the mailbox:
 ```
 cd
-echo "|/usr/local/bin/qmail-wildcard-store mails/domain1.com" > .qmail-domain1com
+echo "|/usr/local/bin/qmail-wildcard-store mails/domain1.com" > .qmail-domain1com-default
 chmod 644 .qmail-domain1com
 mkdir -p mails/domain1.com
 ```
 Repeat for each domain in `INFO01`.
+Please note the patterns.

 ### Setup qmail configuration
 Add the domain name into qmail's configuration.
 Do this as root: